gibbok/notes-next-js/README.md

 feedback = true: pathe will be rendered, or nextjs will server fallback cersion of the path, in backround next will statically generate the request page on next request the pre-renedered content will be show feedback = blocking, it will apply server side rendering and cached for further requess

+## API Routes
+API routes provide a solution to build your API endpoint with Next.js for instance in a new project you could build your entire API with API Routes.

 ## Others

 ### Front Matter